ratkingsminion/haxe-allegro.js/README.md

-The haxe externs for Sos Sosowski's jAllegro (http://jallegro.sos.gd/), which is a port of Allegro 4.
+The haxe externs for Sos Sosowski's allegro.js (http://allegrojs.net/), which is a port of Allegro 4.

 Made by hand, so there might be errors.